Circle packings, renormalizations and subdivision rules: Introduction

 \subsubsection{Rigidity of hexagonal circle packing and other triangulations}

 Circle packings provide a conformally natural way to embed a planar graph into a surface.
 In the 1980s, Thurston proposed a constructive, geometric approach to the Riemann mapping theorem using circle packings.
 This conjecture was proved by Rodin-Sullivan in \cite{RS87}.
-The proof depends crucially on the non-trivial {\em uniqueness} of the hexagonal packing as the only packing in the plane with nerve the triangular lattice.
+The proof depends crucially on the non-trivial {\em uniqueness} of the hexagonal packing as the only packing in the plane with the triangular lattice as its nerve.

 Using combinatorial arguments, Schramm gave a generalization of the above rigidity result.
 Let $\mathcal{P}$ be a circle packing on the Riemann sphere $\widehat \C$ whose nerve $\mathcal{G}$ is a planar triangulation.
 In \cite[Theorem 1.1]{Sch91}, Schramm proved that if $\widehat\C - \text{carrier}(\mathcal{P})$ is at most countable, then $\mathcal{P}$ is combinatorially rigid.
 Here the {\em carrier} of a packing $\mathcal{P}$ is the union of the closed disks in $\mathcal{P}$ and the `interstices' bounded by three mutually touching circles in the complement of the packing.
 The rigidity of the hexagonal packing follows immediately, since the carrier is the whole complex plane.